JGEsteves89/my-json-server/README.md

 ## Changelog

 ### Version
+- 1.0.5 - Created a script to be run on docker image to fix the user/host/image permitions nightmare
 - 1.0.5 - Made the configuration simpler
 - 1.0.4 - Added CORS and exposed seetins of allowed CORS
 - 1.0.3 - Fix bug with permissions and path calculation when running on the docker